Kamigiri/Kamigiri/README.md

-- 👋 Hi, I’m @Kamigiri
+- 👋 Hi, I’m Mert Demirbilek
-- 👀 I’m interested in Python, Kotlin  and C#
+- 👀 I’m interested in Python, C++ and React
-- 🌱 I’m currently learning ... well Python, Kotlin  and C#
+- 🌱 I’m currently learning ...
+C++/UE4 and React
 - 💞️ I’m looking to collaborate on anything where I can help with my skill level

 <!---